nymav/Bank-Campaign/README.md

 # 🏦 Bank Marketing Campaign - Term Deposit Prediction

-A Machine Learning project to predict whether a customer will subscribe to a term deposit based on marketing call data.
-Built as part of DS675 at NJIT.
+A Machine Learning project that predicts whether a customer will subscribe to a term deposit, based on previous marketing campaign data.
+Developed for DS675 at NJIT.

 ## 📁 Project Structure

-📦Bank Campaign Response System/
+📦 Bank Campaign Response System/
 ├── final.ipynb
 ├── train.csv
 ├── test.csv